Vehicle: Bridging the Embedding Gap in the Verification of Neuro-Symbolic Programs: A Concrete Example

+In Section~\ref{sec:vehicle} we will introduce our tool \vehicle{} which implements a large proportion of our vision from Section~\ref{sec:vision}.
+However, before we do so, we will now give an example of a simple, concrete verification problem that illustrates our proposed decomposition described in Section~\ref{sec:decomposition} and will assist our explanations of \vehicle{}'s operation in Section~\ref{sec:vehicle}.

-We will use a modified version of the verification problem presented by Boyer, Green and Moore~\cite{boyer1990use} and illustrated in Figure~\ref{fig:wind-controller} as a running example.
-An autonomous vehicle is travelling along a straight road of width 6 parallel to the x-axis, with a varying cross-wind that blows perpendicular to the x-axis.
-The vehicle has an imperfect sensor that provides noisy measurements of its position on the y-axis, and can change its velocity with respect to the y-axis in response.
+As illustrated in Figure~\ref{fig:wind-controller}, we use a modified version of the verification problem presented by Boyer, Green and Moore~\cite{boyer1990use}.
+An autonomous car is travelling along a straight road of width 6 parallel to the x-axis, with a varying cross-wind that blows perpendicular to the x-axis.
+The car has an imperfect sensor that provides noisy measurements of its position on the y-axis, and can change its velocity with respect to the y-axis in response.
 The car's controller takes in both the current sensor reading and the previous sensor reading and its goal is to keep the car on the road.
-For simplicity, we assume that both the wind-speed and the car's velocity in the y-direction can grow arbitrarily large.